Citizen Diplomat Academy Impact

 High school students are open-minded and ready to learn about themselves and the world.
 With your help, an introduction to one international friend, made at this point in their development, can influence the trajectory of their lives in a positive, lasting way.

-Contact Andrea Silva, Director of Development to learn more about sponsoring a student or an exchange at 215-486-2092 or firstname.lastname@example.org.
+Contact Andrea Silva, Interim President and CEO to learn more about sponsoring a student or an exchange at 215-486-2092 or firstname.lastname@example.org.